kammitama5/kammitama5.github.io/_posts/2019-08-16-Friday-August-16th.md

 ## Do Brave Things
 - this (below after photo) is an excerpt from "Dare Mighty Things", by Teddy Roosevelt.
-  I first heard about this from a workshop at JPL I participated in many years ago (see photo).
+  I first heard about this from a robotics workshop at JPL I participated in many years ago (see photo).
   It stuck with me; that we should go out and try things, and go with courage.

 <img src="/images/GSoc_/dare.png" width="500">